amitrajaraman/notes/hs-101/macro.md

 * Tax avoidance (4-5% of earning population paying tax)
 * Hoarding assets - gold for example
 	The above three are primarily in developing countries like India.
 * Non-market transactions like a barter system in villages and payments to domestic servants.
+If a chef cooks food for his family, it is not counted, but it is if he cooks it for a customer at his restaurant.
+The value added to the raw ingredients is left out of the GDP.
 * Negative externalities - for example, degrading the soil results in the growth of the fertilizer industry.
 * It does not take depletion of natural resources into account.
+* It does not talk about the distribution of income.
 * It does not measure changes in happiness.
+For example, higher GDP does not mean better education, but it does mean that the government can afford better education.

 Is GDP a good measure of economic welfare?